alexykn/sps2/STARLARK_API_DOCUMENTATION.md

 4. **Dependencies** - Use semantic versioning in metadata dependencies
 5. **Error handling** - Methods currently don't return errors but will in future versions

-## Limitations

-Due to Starlark 0.13 limitations:
-- Methods with multiple arguments may have simplified implementations
-- List/array arguments are not fully supported in some methods
-- Some advanced features like `with_features` and `parallel_steps` have placeholder implementations
+## API Changes in Latest Version

+The Starlark API has been refactored to use global functions instead of methods:
+- All build operations are now global functions that take `ctx` as the first parameter
+- This change was made to work around Starlark 0.13's argument handling limitations
+- The functionality remains the same, only the calling syntax has changed

 ## Future Enhancements

 Planned improvements:
-- Full argument support for all methods
-- Native Go, Python, and Node.js build system methods
+- Native Go, Python, and Node.js build system functions
 - Enhanced error recovery mechanisms
 - Better resource management for parallel builds
 - BLAKE3 hash verification in fetch()
+- More sophisticated conditional execution with with_features()
+- Enhanced parallel_steps() implementation